ashierj/superdemo/doc/api/graphql/reference/index.md

 ### `BranchRule`

-List of branch rules for a project, grouped by branch name.
+Branch rules configured for a rule target.

 #### Fields